IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 $ npm run test
 ```

-The [mocha framework](https://mochajs.org/) along with the [chai library](http://www.chaijs.com/) is used for testing in this project. [nyc (istanbul)](https://github.com/istanbuljs/nyc) is used to display test coverage.
+The [Jest framework](https://jestjs.io/) is used for testing in this project.
 All test files are found in the *test* directory.
 Ensure you update and add tests as you make changes to the app.
 Always aim for 100% test coverage.
 There are, of course, other test options that can be used.
 [Postman](http://blog.getpostman.com/2017/10/25/writing-tests-in-postman/) is another popular choice.

 ## Under the covers
 You should have a good understanding of how a Hyperledger Fabric network and its SDK to interact with it works, but there are some high level concepts outlined here to understand the flow.

 A *FileSystemWallet* is used to manage identities for interacting with the network.
 More information can be found in the [Hyperledger Fabric SDK for node.js doc](https://fabric-sdk-node.github.io/FileSystemWallet.html).
-Look in *server/helpers/wallet.js* for some wallet helper functions.
+Look in *server/helpers/wallet.ts* for some wallet helper functions.

 A gateway to talk to the network is established with the [*Gateway*](https://fabric-sdk-node.github.io/Gateway.html) class, by passing the common connection profile, a specified identity, and the wallet that contains that identity.
 ```